seph14/Cinder/android/README.md

 "orientation" to the android:configChanges tag in AndroidManifest.xml.

 A change in orientation will trigger onResize() with the new viewport dimensions.
-The actual orientation can be checked inside orientation by calling app->getOrientation().
-See the TextureFont sample for an example of how to handle orientation changes.
+The actual orientation can be checked by calling app->getOrientation().

 To use fixed orientation, add android:orientation="landscape" or "portrait" to the activity tag.